MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 Consider these articles as resources that demonstrate the  recommendations highlighted in this article.

-- Use the [Mission-critical baseline with network controls](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture) reference architecture as an examples of how these recommendations can be applied to a workload.
+- Use the [Mission-critical baseline with network controls](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture) reference architecture as an example of how these recommendations can be applied to a workload.

 - Build implementation expertise using product documentation: [Azure Front Door and CDN documentation](/azure/frontdoor/)